Prescribe With Confidence

 The Science Behind Our Test

-The information provided in a Mantara PGx Test report is based on sound guidance provided by the top pharmacogenomic experts in the UK and Europe.
-Using the same protocol and recommendations as the UPGx study published in The Lancet in 2023, the information provided in our DNA reports can improve your confidence to prescribe medications more accurately within approved guidelines.
+Every Mantara PGx report is built on guidance from leading pharmacogenomic experts across the UK and Europe.
+Our approach follows the same protocol and recommendations used in the UPGx study published in The Lancet (2023), giving you clinically robust information to support prescribing more accurately within approved guidelines.

 World-Class DNA Testing

-Our partner laboratory, based in Germany, is a world-class specialist provider of genetic laboratory services.
-They use high-quality genetic analysers operated by highly experienced geneticists and laboratory scientists.
-They produce reliable DNA genotyping suitable for the very specific requirements of pharmacogenomic reporting.
-You can be confident of the quality of the reports your patients share with you.
-Our software is fully validated and accredited by the College of American Pathologists and was used in the European UPGx project.
+Our partner laboratory in Germany is a specialist provider of advanced genetic testing.
+Highly experienced geneticists and laboratory scientists use validated, high‑precision analysers to deliver reliable DNA genotyping suitable for pharmacogenomic reporting.
+Our reporting software is fully validated, accredited by the College of American Pathologists, and was used throughout the European UPGx project—ensuring the results your patients share with you meet the highest standards.

 High Quality Reporting